getanteon/alaz/README.md

 Alaz runs as a DaemonSet on your Kubernetes cluster.
 It collects metrics and sends them to Ddosify Cloud.
 You can view the metrics on the Ddosify Cloud dashboard.
 For the detailed Alaz architecture, see [Alaz Architecture](./Alaz-Architecture.md).

+## Limitations

+Alaz is currently only available for Linux Kubernetes clusters.
+It does not support Windows or MacOS.
+In the future, we plan to support Docker containers.

 ## Contributing

 Contributions to Alaz are welcome!
 To contribute, please follow these steps: